 “National Populism and the Media: The Cases of Turkey, the United States & Hungary,” Jan 28, 2021.

-In line with my previous work, this new project asserts the importance of style as an analytical category for studying contemporary news branding and political identity formation but devotes more energy to drawing the stylistic linkages between partisan cable news and social media.
-My new book project, Populist Media Styles in the Trump Era: From Fox News and the Alt-right to the Digital-Sanders Left, bridges the history of cable news partisanship that I chart in Fox Populism with an analysis of the partisan-populist media that proliferated online during the 2016 presidential election.
-This new project seeks to elucidate how the stylistic affinities between partisan cable hosts and political YouTubers are incentivized by a similar commercial-economic logic that prizes viewer “loyalty” and “intense” engagement above all else.
 My recent journal article with Television & New Media marks the first published installment of this new book project.
 In “Comparing populist media: from Fox News to The Young Turks, from cable to YouTube, from right to left,” I contrast the platform and organizational differences between the progressive, YouTube-based The Young Turks (TYT) and the conservative cable giant Fox News.
 Shifting from political economy to media activism, this article also chronicles TYT’s role in creating the Justice Democrats, the progressive PAC that recruited Alexandria Ocasio-Cortez and other “Squad” members.
+My analysis of YouTube’s under-researched left flank seeks to illustrate how there are no inherent connections between social media technology, populism, and political conservatism.

 Reece Peck, PhD